Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Background

 Consider a directed acyclic graph (DAG) $\mathcal{G} = \{\mathcal{S}, \mathcal{A}\}$, where $\mathcal{S}$ and $\mathcal{A}$ represent the state and action spaces.
 The objective of GFlowNets is to learn a stochastic policy $\pi$ that constructs discrete objects $x \in \mathcal{X}$ with probability proportional to the reward function: $R$, i.e., $\pi(x) \propto R(x)$.
-The agent generates objects through a sequential process, and adds a new element to the current state at each timestep.
-The sequence of state transitions from the initial state to a terminal state is referred to as a trajectory, denoted by $\tau=(s_0 \to ... \to s_n)$, where $\tau \in \mathcal{T}$ belongs to the set of all possible trajectories $\mathcal{T}$. \citet{bengio2021flow} introduce the definition of the trajectory flow, represented by the function $F: \mathcal{T} \to \mathbb{R}_{\geq 0}$, which assigns a non-negative real value to each trajectory.
+The agent generates objects through a sequential process, and adds a new element to the current state at each timestep $t$.
+The sequence of states transitions from the initial state to a terminal state is referred to as a trajectory, denoted by $\tau=(s_0 \to ... \to s_n)$, where $\tau \in \mathcal{T}$ belongs to the set of all possible trajectories $\mathcal{T}$. \citet{bengio2021flow} introduce the definition of the trajectory flow, represented by the function $F: \mathcal{T} \to \mathbb{R}_{\geq 0}$, which assigns a non-negative real value to each trajectory.
 The state flow, denoted by $F(s)$, is defined as the sum of flows of all trajectories passing through state $s$, i.e., $F(s) = \sum_{\tau \ni s} F(\tau)$.
 The edge flow $F(s \to s')$ is the sum of flows of all trajectories containing the transition from state $s$ to state $s'$, which is defined as $F(s \to s') = \sum_{\tau \ni s \to s'} F(\tau)$.
 We can then define the forward policy $P_F(s'|s)={F(s \to s')}/{F(s)}$, which determines the transition probabilities from a state $s$ to its possible children states $s'$.
-In addition, we define the backward policy $P_B(s|s')={F(s \to s')}/{F(s)}$, which specifies the likelihood of reaching the parent state $s$ from the current state $s'$.
-A flow is considered consistent if the total incoming flow for a state matches the total outgoing flow.
+In addition, we define the backward policy $P_B(s|s')={F(s \to s')}/{F(s')}$, which specifies the likelihood of reaching the parent state $s$ from the current state $s'$.
+A flow is considered consistent if the total incoming flow for a state matches the total outgoing flow for all internal states $s$, i.e.,

 It is proven in~\cite{bengio2021flow,bengio2023gflownet} that for consistent flows, the policy can sample objects $x$ with probability proportional to $R(x)$ and therefore match the underlying reward distribution.